 Get $mart!™ is a financial literacy program brought to you by the Suffolk University Law School Office of Financial Aid.

-Another way to learn more about your Federal student loan repayment options:
+More ways to learn more about your Federal student loan repayment options:

 Speak with Janice Evans, Office of Financial Aid, at Suffolk University Law School

-Janice Evans has worked in the field of financial aid, managing Direct Loan and other student loan programs, for 15 years.
+Janice Evans has worked in the field of financial aid, managing Direct Loan and other student loan programs, for almost 20 years.
 At Suffolk University Law School, she is the Assistant Director of Financial Aid and manages the Direct Loan Program and the Loan Repayment Assistance Program (LRAP) for students who enter legal careers in public service.
 Janice borrowed student loans to attend law school and understands the importance of remaining proactive as a student loan borrower, from initial selection of a repayment plan to the final loan payment.

 Janice's Loan Repayment Presentation (pdf)